36. UTERUS

 The uterus is a hollow, pear-shaped organ that is an essential part of the female reproductive system.
 Here are some gross anatomical points related to the uterus:

-34. FIBROUS UTERUS
+34. FIBROUS OVARY

 30. GANGRENOUS THYROID